 Alopecia areata can be triggered by high cortisol levels .
 Weight loss drugs and ADHD medication such as Adderall contain amphetamine, which can lead to high cortisol levels.

-Vitamin A is an essential nutrient, supporting the maintenance of healthy bones, skin, teeth, and hair.
+Vitamin A is an essential nutrient, that supports the maintenance of healthy bones, skin, teeth, and hair.
 It also supports the correct functioning of the body’s immune and reproductive systems.
 However, excessive vitamin A can cause hair loss.

 This is because vitamin A is a fat-soluble vitamin, so it’s stored in the liver.
 Unlike water-soluble vitamins which are excreted by the body, excess vitamin A will build up in the body.
 This causes vitamin A toxicity, which has a host of negative side effects — including hair loss.

-If you’re taking acne medication which contains vitamin A (retinoid medications like Accutane, for example) high levels of it could build up in your body and cause hair loss.
+If you’re taking acne medication that contains vitamin A (retinoid medications like Accutane, for example) high levels of it could build up in your body and cause hair loss.

-NSAIDs (non-steroidal anti-inflammatory drugs) are painkillers such as ibuprofen, naproxen and aspirin.
+NSAIDs (non-steroidal anti-inflammatory drugs) are painkillers such as ibuprofen, naproxen, and aspirin.
 These drugs can cause hair loss by creating stress, which then causes hair to go into the telogen stage prematurely.
-Hair loss may be noted about 2 months after the medication was started .
+Hair loss may be noted about 2 months after starting the medication .